 Schematically,

 The discussion of the pole part is somewhat more complicated.
-The double-pole part of the contributions represented by diagrams depicted in Figs.~\ref{fig:6piNLO}g,h cancels with the piece due to the propagator mass renormalization in the LO pole contribution, and consequently
+The double-pole part of the contributions represented by diagrams depicted in Figs.~\ref{fig:6piNLOg} and \ref{fig:6piNLOh} cancels with the piece due to the propagator mass renormalization in the LO pole contribution, and consequently